ersba/llm-policy-distillation/README.md

 # Approximating LLM Decision-Making within a Markov Decision Process

 This project investigates how the decision-making behavior of a **Large Language Model (LLM)** can be **approximated** within a **Markov Decision Process (MDP)** framework.
 The LLM receives structured states (e.g., traits and situational features) and outputs probabilistic action decisions.
 A smaller, trainable model (e.g., logistic regression, MLP, Transformer) is trained to imitate this mapping, enabling efficient simulation of LLM-like agents in computational environments.
+This project investigates how the decision-making behavior of a **Large Language Model (LLM)** can be **approximated** within a **Markov Decision Process (MDP)** framework.
+The LLM receives structured states (e.g., traits and situational features) and outputs probabilistic action decisions.
+A smaller, trainable model (e.g., logistic regression, MLP, Transformer) is trained to imitate this mapping, enabling efficient simulation of LLM-like agents in computational environments.

 ---

 ## Project Overview